ShellShoccar-jpn/csp_en/3/pax.md

 ## But Not So Popular

 However, it's not confident to say that "pax" is popular.
 Some Linux distributions like "Debian," "Ubuntu," and so on don't install it on initial status.
-So, you should make sure that there is pax or tar on your computer and choose one of them with a shellscript like this:
+So, you should make sure that there is pax or tar on your computer and choose one of them with a shell script like this:

 ### Dealing with Tar Archive with the Care of Compatibility